sanacommerce/DeveloperPortal/DeveloperPortal/getting-started/developing-an-addon/index.md

-# Develop an Add-on for Sana Commerce
+# Developing an Add-on for Sana Commerce

 This section explains the full development life-cycle for developing **any kind** of Add-on for Sana Commerce Cloud from start to finish.